On the Genealogy of Morality by Friedrich Nietzsche

 B) The critique of traditional moral values

-C) The importance of artistic expression
+C) The celebration of democracy

 • 5.
 In Nietzsche's view, how is guilt typically generated in society?